scorado-ltd/scorado-examples-nextjs-cosmos/README.md

 React Cosmos typically runs inside the main app but on a separate port, requiring the app to be running simultaneously.
 However, this project presents a different approach by allowing React Cosmos to function as an independent app while still having access to the main app's components.
 This separation ensures that the main app and React Cosmos remain distinct entities.

 ## Running Two Projects on Vercel
 To run both the app and React Cosmos style guide on Vercel, you can create two projects—one for your app and the other for React Cosmos.
 Connect them to the same codebase, with the main app utilizing the default Next.js settings.
-For the React Cosmos Vercel project to work correctly, customize the build settings as follows:
+For the `React-Cosmos` Vercel project to work correctly, customize the build settings as follows:
 ```
 Build command: cd .cosmos && npm run cosmos-export && npm run build
 Output directory: .cosmos/.next
 Toggle on the option "Include source files outside of the Root Directory"
 ```
+You also might need to update `.cosmos/cosmos.config.json` and set `exportPath` to `"../public/cosmos-export"`.
+This will ensure that `vercel` can pick up `cosmos gui page` from the public folder.

 This configuration allows both the main app and React Cosmos to share the same codebase while having separate deployments.